dividebysandwich/piper-voice-models/README.md

 ### Picard
 Captain Jean Luc Picard from the game "Star Trek Generations".

+### Data
+Commander Data from the game "Star Trek Generations".

 ## Installation

 These files need to be copied into `/var/lib/wyoming-piper/data`, or whatever path your installation of Piper uses on your system.
 A restart of Piper will be needed.
 If used with Homeassistant, that will also require a restart.